 Lincoln Arts Festival

 A single dollar will get you into the annual Lincoln Arts Festival.
-And it’s more than worth the investment; you’ll be treated to showings from 30+ local artists as well as artists from 16 other states.
+And it’s more than worth the investment.
+In fact, you’ll be treated to showings from 30+ local artists as well as artists from 16 other states.
 There are also live bands, a free yoga class and free art activities in the Creative Zone.
-Of course, there will also be craft vendors and other great stuff you can buy and take back home with you.
+Of course, there will also be craft vendors and other great souvenirs you can buy and take back home with you.

 Licorice International